swaptacular/swpt_accounts/protocol.rst

    successfully prepared transfer, gives a very high probability for the success of the eventual subsequent *commit*.
 This paradigm allows many transfers to be committed atomically.
-Enabling circular exchanges between currencies is an important goal of this protocol.
+Enabling circular exchanges between different currencies is an important goal of this protocol.

 5. Actors other than creditors (called *coordinators*), can make transfers from one creditor's account to another creditor's